xiaofanliang/starter-hugo-academic/content/news/_index.md

         :speaker: **[NEW]** I am hiring 1-3 research assistants Fall 2025 to support a project exploring the planning and community implications of data centers.
 Please apply through this [Google Form](https://docs.google.com/forms/d/1XjkAPlJ0gSCNYkR-yAQQYgp7ZloxhSBuXXAMxHgBwUo/preview).
 Application is due September 3rd.
 (August, 2025)

-        :speaker: **[NEW]** I am hiring a full-time, nine months, Urban AI research associate to start in September, 2025.
+        :speaker: **[CLOSED]** I am hiring a full-time, nine months, Urban AI research associate to start in September, 2025.
 Interested candidate should apply as soon as possible as the deadline is rolling.
 Please see application details [here](https://careers.umich.edu/job_detail/265983/urban-artificial-intelligence-ai-research-associate).
 (July, 2025)

         :moneybag: **[NEW]** I am awarded 2025 Michigan Institute of Data & AI in Society PODS grant, co-funded by Microsoft to work on project ["Governing AI’s Footprint: A Scalable Human-AI Workflow to Extract Zoning Codes for Data Centers and Renewable Energy Sitting"](https://midas.umich.edu/research/research-resources/funding-support/propelling-original-data-science/awardees/) (July, 2025)